Gus-ARP/mind-sdk-python/README.md

-#Fork of XMind SDK for python with extensions for import / import
+#Fork of XMind SDK for python with extensions for import / export (e.g. Graphviz)

 **XMind SDK for python** to help Python developers to easily work with XMind files and build XMind extensions.